sambacha/solidity-1/SOLC-VERIFY-README.md

 ## Build and Install

 Solc-verify is mainly developed and tested on Ubuntu and OS X. It requires [CVC4](http://cvc4.cs.stanford.edu) (or [Z3](https://github.com/Z3Prover/z3)) and [Boogie](https://github.com/boogie-org/boogie) as a verification backend.
 On a standard Ubuntu system (18.04), solc-verify can be built and installed as follows.
+Alternatively, you can also use our [docker image](docker/README.md) to quickly try the tool.

 **[CVC4](http://cvc4.cs.stanford.edu)** (>=1.6 required)
 ```